 Early morning is the time to catch the blooming water-bound plants of this park.
 Run by the National Park Service, the 12-acre marshland park is often overlooked by visitors who head for better-known Washington sites.
 As a result, the park is an uncrowded getaway.
 Nature-lovers and children especially will enjoy more than 100,000 flowering plants and fauna sightings.

-The National Zoo is one of the nation's finest zoos.
+Skirted by the surging waters of Rock Creek, the National Zoological Park is one of the forerunners for the title of America's finest wildlife facilities.
 It was created by Congress in 1889, making it one of the oldest zoos in the country.
 The zoo was designed by Frederick Law Olmstead, who also designed the grounds of the U.S. Capitol and New York's Central Park.
 The zoo is famous for its giant pandas from China but you will find all sorts of creatures, both familiar and exotic, crawling about the place.
-The zoo's Asia Trail gets you acquainted with Fishing cats, Clouded leopards and other Asian animals.
+The zoo's Asia Trail gets you acquainted with Fishing cats, Clouded leopards, and other Asian animals.
 In addition, the zoo is home to the Elephant Trails, Lemur Island, Cheetah Conservation and Great Cats where you can witness mighty lions and tigers in action.
 Birds and reptiles from across the world also call the Smithsonian National Zoological Park their home.

 Great Falls Park, straddling both banks of the Potomac River, offers stunning views.
 The more attractive side of the park lies in Virginia.
 Rushing whitewater pours through steep, jagged crevices into a narrow gorge.
 Photographers, hikers, and nature-lovers find much to enjoy here.
 The park offers many trails, and the towpath of the Chesapeake & Ohio Canal parallels the river.
 Fishing is allowed, but only with a valid permit.
 Kayaking, canoeing and rafting is recommended for advanced outdoors-men only.
 The Maryland side also features Great Falls Tavern with displays of canal history.
 One-hour round trip barge excursions are offered on a restored stretch of the canal from April to November.